pingcap/docs/dashboard/dashboard-session-share.md

 ---
 title: Share TiDB Dashboard Sessions
-summary: Learn how to share current TiDB Dashboard sessions to others to access.
+summary: Learn how to share the current TiDB Dashboard session to other users.
 ---

 # Share TiDB Dashboard Sessions